 Another similar execution that was a deeply visual exploration focused on more modern methods of storytelling targeted towards a younger millennial and Gen Z demographic was the NBA Emoji project that I helped code and art direct.
 Prior to the mainstream implementation of emoji keyboards, this project was ahead of it's time as it was a set of 32 custom emoji around NBA icons, players, and moments that users were given a chance to play with as a release on one of the biggest days of the NBA calendar, Christmas.
+The NBA would eventually partner with twitter to release it's own set of emoji about 3 years later, proving that the spirt of the Media Lab in being ahead of the curve was alive and well.
 This project also became a conduit for an eventual Bleacher Report commercial around the launch of our new "We Live for This" slogan.

 One pop culture experiment that utilized this similar approach was our NFL Simpsonized project which featured the most prominent superstar icons of the NFL presented as Simpsons characters to celebrate both the shows 25th anniversary and the start of the NFL season.
 This execution was so successsful that we ran it back multiple times on our social channels during the 2016 NBA finals and the return of the UEFA Champions league in 2019.
 This would become the basis for much of our social content that looked at the intersection point between sports and culture and how we could amplify the drama happening on the field with a relatable pop culture storytelling backbone.
 Simple projects that were visually focused and easily consumable on both desktop and mobile responsive layouts became a staple of what I would work on as a part of the Media Lab.
 A couple of examples of this is our "Illustrated Sports Cliches" and the "Ultimate NFL Player" pieces which were fun and quick turnaround visually oriented lab projects I was a designer and producer on that saw a very high level of engagement on our social platforms.